A balanced vegetarian/vegan diet can supply all the nutrients needed for good health

 - Omega 3 is a very important fatty acid.
 Good plant sources include flaxseed (linseed), walnuts, chia seeds and pumkin seeds.

 The Food Plate has taken the place of the previously used food pyramid.
 It shows the ideal proportions of a well-balanced meal.

 Evidence has been mounting that soy foods may have a role in preventing heart disease and cancer, and significantly reduce blood cholesterol levels.
 Over 25 clinical studies have demonstrated that by replacing animal protein with soy protein, or even adding soy protein to your diet, you can significantly lower the level of cholesterol in your blood.

-Soy beans are very high in protein, are rich in lecithin, vitamins B and E, iron, trace elements and minerals, are also one of the few plant foods that contain all 22 of the amino acids (ie are a “whole protein”), and they are now recognised world wide as an important protein substitute.
+Soy beans are very high in protein, are rich in lecithin, vitamins B and E, iron, calcium, trace elements and minerals, are also one of the few plant foods that contain all 22 of the amino acids (ie are a “whole protein”), and they are now recognised world wide as an important protein substitute.
 Soy beans are also remarkably versatile being made into soy milk, textured vegetable protein (TVP), tofu, soy flour and tempeh.
 Tofu is bland and easily takes on the flavour of a dish.
-Some soy milks and tofu products are also fortified with B12 and calcium (check the labels).
+Some soy milks and tofu products are also fortified with B12 (check the labels).